 For instance, if a man bothers you in your hotel room, oftentimes all you have to do is complain to the hotel manager.
 There are several stories of women having done this, and only minutes later the offending male was literally thrown out on the street, kissing pavement.

-The only time that women should be worried about religious violent crime is if they dress strangely.
+The only time that women should be worried about religious violent crime is if they dress inappropriately.
 If you plan on visiting a mosque or religious location, women should be sure to wear headscarves and long dresses or skirts.
-It's not likely to be a huge problem, but it's always good to be cautious and respectful of the culture where you go.
+It's not likely to be a huge problem if you don't, but it's always good to be cautious and show respect to the culture.

-You are more likely to be a target for stalking if you stand out as a disrespectful Westerner.
-Wear headscarf and cover your legs if you visit the countryside, as the religion further afield is likely to be more devout and the education level less.
+You are more likely to be a target for stalking if you stand out as a disrespectful foreigner.
+Wear a headscarf and cover your legs if you visit the countryside, as the religion beyond the cities is more devout.

 The three rules of the day when it comes to avoiding violent crime in Turkey are: